Danica Patrick Says That Aaron Rodgers Is The First Boyfriend Who Offers To Buy Things, Like Dinner, For Her

 “I mean I would buy dinner most of the time,” Patrick continued.
 “It was super uncomfortable in the beginning with Aaron to have him paying for things, because it was so out of the norm for me.”

-Patrick went on to say that at first, it was hard for her when Aaron wanted to pay for most things because it has hard to break the pattern that she was previously used to.
-But with time, Danica says that she has gotten used to it and while she does return the favor from time to time, she says that Rodgers is the one who “pays for most things.”
+Patrick went on to say that at first, it was hard for her when Aaron wanted to pay for most things.
+Danica relayed that it was hard to break the pattern that she was previously used to.
+But with time, Danica says that she has gotten used to it — and while she does return the favor from time to time, she says that Rodgers is the one who “pays for most things.”

 As of late, both Patrick and Rodgers have been spilling the beans about their relationship.
 As the Inquisitr recently shared, Danica hilariously confessed that when she and Aaron first met at the ESPY Awards back in 2012, he was chatting her up with lines from the hit film Dumb and Dumber.